patrickbreen/CAC-aware-sign-in-app/README.md

 `npm run server`

-This is how I run this for now.
-Its not good because it doesn't auto restart and logs don't rotate.
-TODO use systemd.
+This is how I run this in "production".
+It uses systemd to run the service on startup.

-`nohup npm run server > app.log &`
+`./setup.sh`

 ### Generate server self signed certs, valid for 5 years: